hav4ik/hav4ik.github.io/content/posts/improving-deepseek-r1/index.md

 ## GRPO Experiments

-Now is the part that you came here for, and the main reason I wrote a separate blog post from [our team's short writeup on Kaggle](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496).
-I will try to describe some interesting experiments — mostly failed ones, ugly ones, and sometimes relatively good ones.
-I will even discuss experiments that I don’t even know how to interpret due to the lack of ablation studies (we don’t have budget for ablations, every experiment is a YOLO experiment).

-Now for the part you came for—and the main reason I wrote this blog post instead of just linking to [our team’s short write-up on Kaggle](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496).
-I’m going to walk through some of our most interesting experiments &mdash; mostly failed, occasionally ugly, and sometimes surprisingly decent.
+Now for the part you came for, and the main reason I wrote this blog post instead of just linking to [our team’s short write-up on Kaggle](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496).
+I’m going to walk through some of our most interesting experiments &mdash; mostly failed, occasionally ugly, and sometimes relatively good ones.
 I’ll even include a few that I still don’t know how to interpret.
-Every experiment was a YOLO experiment since we couldn’t afford proper ablations.
+Every experiment was a YOLO experiment since we couldn’t afford proper ablation studies.

 {{< figure src="grpo_is_hard_tweet.png" caption="Self-funding long context GRPO runs is the most dumb, but also rewarding things I’ve ever done as a hobby." invertible="false" >}}